SciCoQA: Quality Assurance for Scientific Paper--Code Alignment

-Consequently, ensuring the reliability of science at this scale demands automated tools capable of verifying that the code faithfully implements the methods reported in the scientific paper.
-To this end, we introduce the \scicodeqa dataset for a novel, real-world quality assurance task: detecting discrepancies between scientific papers and code in the computational sciences.
+To this end, we introduce \scicodeqa, the first benchmark for detecting discrepancies between scientific papers and their code as a cross-modal verification task.
 Benchmarking LLMs on this task allows us to measure their potential for automated quality assurance workflows in science.
 To construct our dataset, we leverage issues reported in code repositories and papers dedicated to reproducing existing work, such as those from reproducibility challenges and conference tracks.
 While these sources are realistic and of high quality, they are sparse and limited to CS and AI.
-Therefore, we scale the data to various computational science domains (e.g., Physics and Quantitative Biology) by generating modifications in codebases, thereby creating discrepancies between the paper and its implementation.
+Therefore, we scale the data to various computational science domains (e.g., Physics and Quantitative Biology) by generating modifications in codebases, creating discrepancies between the paper and its implementation.
 Finally, we benchmark open-weight and proprietary LLMs to determine whether current systems can be deployed for detecting paper-code discrepancies.
-Our evaluation reveals that the best-performing models are precise in identifying discrepancies; however, their recall is too low to guarantee that the code faithfully implements the paper, highlighting the need to develop more effective models and systems for this critical task.\looseness=-1
+Our evaluation reveals that the best-performing models, while precise in identifying discrepancies, suffer from insufficient recall.
+The best models in our evaluation detect only $46.7\%$ of real-world cases, highlighting the need to develop more effective models and systems for this critical task.